 The Friends and the North Pikes Creek Wetlands

-In early 2012, three Town of Russell Plan Commission members formed the Friends of the North Pikes Creek Wetlands (FNPCW) and undertook the acquisition of 280 acres of forested wetland property containing a portion of North Pikes Creek’s headwaters.
+In early 2012, three Town of Russell Plan Commission members formed the Friends of the North Pikes Creek Wetlands (FNPCW) and undertook the acquisition of forested wetland property containing a portion of North Pikes Creek’s headwaters.
 This unique acreage is located in Bayfield County, Wisconsin, near the South Shore of Lake Superior, seven miles south of the lakeshore.
-This collaborative community effort resulted in the 2014 acquisition of this unique wetland acreage, which permanently protects a diverse mix of habitats, including upland and boreal forest, beaver wetlands, shrublands, forested wetlands, and 1.6 miles of frontage along North Pikes Creek, a Class I trout stream and Wisconsin Outstanding Resource Water.
-This 280-acre portion of the wetlands is designated the North Pikes Creek Wetlands Community Forest, and a 40-acre portion is the new Beaver Hollow Education Area.
+This collaborative community effort resulted in the acquisition of 320 acres of this unique wetland, which permanently protects a diverse mix of habitats, including upland and boreal forest, beaver wetlands, shrublands, forested wetlands, and 1.6 miles of frontage along North Pikes Creek, a Class I trout stream and Wisconsin Outstanding Resource Water.
+A 280-acre portion of the wetlands is designated the North Pikes Creek Wetlands Community Forest, and a 40-acre portion is the new Beaver Hollow Education Area.
 All 320 acres are protected in perpetuity.

 The property’s shrubby and forested wetland habitats are important for migratory and breeding birds, including 40 priority species such as the Golden-winged Warbler, American Bittern, and American Woodcock.
 The wetlands also support populations of seven species of bats, one of which is both a state and federally listed threatened species.
 One mile south of the Community Forest property, North Pikes Creek, a Class I trout stream, flows into the 1,400-acre WDNR-owned South Shore Lake Superior Fish and Wildlife Area, which is an important nursery for coho and Chinook salmon, and steelhead, rainbow, brown, and brook trout.
 The headwater wetlands of North Pikes Creek serve to protect this river corridor that flows into Lake Superior's Chequamegon Bay near the Les Voigt Fish Hatchery on Highway 13.